Ertugrul-Pakdamar/Flutter-Mobile-To-Do-App/README.md

 ## Flutter To-Do App

-> This project was developed for educatioanl purposes
+> This project was developed for educational purposes

 Basic To-Do app for android.